Istituto Superiore di Sanità (ISS)

 The Centre carries out experimental research on selected rare pathologies, included some tumors.
 This research activity is also carried out in collaboration with excellence national and international centres.
 The structure is involved also in epidemiological and socio-economic research activities.

-Considered the improvement and increasing use of tests, it is crucial to provide criteria and parameters to assure an high quality standard and reliability of these tests.
+Considered the improvement and increasing use of genetic tests, it is crucial to provide criteria and parameters to assure an high quality standard and reliability of these tests.
 For this purpose, in 2001 the CNMR started an external control activity to assess the quality of genetic tests carried out by public laboratories in the whole national territory.
 The aim of this activity is to assure validity, accuracy, precision and reproducibility of tests with a diagnostic purpose.
 Nowadays eighty laboratories participate to the activity.
 For further information visit the specific section.

 The high number of Associations of individuals affected by rare diseases are an important point of reference for dialogue and exchange of experiences.
 They have a fundamental role for patients and their families.
 The NRDC has established with the Associations several profitable collaborations on various projects.
 Particularly, it carried out studies to evaluate the accessibility to social and health services, healthcare and life quality of patients affected by rare diseases and their families For further information visit the specific section.